 For more information about drawing houses, see 3.4.
 Buildings

-Depending on the level of illumination on Earth's surface at the moment the image was captured, as well as how detailed the image is, and what type of surface is covering motorways and railways, lines on the image may appear as different colors and shadings:
+Depending on the level of illumination on Earth's surface at the moment the image was captured, as well as how detailed the image is and what type of surface is covering motorways and railways, lines on the image may appear in different colors or shadings:

 Roads are generally straighter than rivers.
-But if a road is laid alongside a riverbed, then its contour may not differ from that of the river.
-Additionally, sometimes drawings that look like meanders (bends) in a river actually represent roads in mountainous districts:
+But if a motorway runs alongside a riverbed, then its contour may not differ from that of the river.
+Sometimes drawings that look like meanders (bends) in a river actually represent roads in mountainous districts: